A guide to Copenhagen in winter

-There is nothing I love more than a cheap flight, a short air bound duration and a new city to explore.
+There is nothing I love more than a cheap, short-haul flight and a new city to explore.

-Unenthusiastic about paying sky high prices to party in London, and keen to start the year as i mean to go on (travelling) – I booked my flights and it was settled.
+Unenthusiastic about paying sky high prices to party in London, and keen to start the year as I meant to go on (travelling), I booked my flights and it was settled.

 And just to sweeten the situation further – two of my best friends were joining me!

-Although a summer and winter itinerary in Copenhagen will differ, Copenhagen is totally doable in Winter, as long as you are prepared clothing wise.
+Although a summer and winter itinerary in Copenhagen will differ, Copenhagen is totally doable in Winter, as long as you are prepared (clothing!).

 There is a ridiculous amount to entertain you in Copenhagen should you seek it, but equally, it also accommodates for a chilled getaway.